 Mongolia

 Mongolia is roughly the size of Alaska and is bordered by Russia to the north and China to the south.
 Mongolia is the least densely populated country in the world.
-It has an extremely diverse terrain—vast semi-desert and desert plains, extensive grasslands, unbroken larch, and pine forests, and high mountains.
+It has a highly diverse terrain—vast semi-desert and desert plains, extensive grasslands, unbroken larch, pine forests, and high mountains.
 The three taimen fishing camps sit amid fertile valleys, thick forests, and surrounding mountains.
-This terrain is inhabited by some of Mongolia’s elk herds, and wolves, roe deer, moose, and bear.
+Elk herds, wolves, roe deer, and bears inhabit the terrain.

 Click here for Sherpa (up-to-date travel requirements).

-Taimen are the largest fish in the salmon family on earth, reaching lengths of over 60 inches!
-Aggressive and known for their explosive strike, taimen sometimes leap out of the water on the strike.
-It's easy to pull too soon.
-Keep stripping until you feel the weight of the taimen, then strip-set the hook.
-If you miss, get that fly back out there.
-Chances are this aggressive fish will pound your fly again!
-Although taimen primarily eat small fish, they will eat almost anything they can fit in their mouth, including small mammals and even ducklings.
+Taimen, the largest fish in the salmon family on earth, can reach lengths of over 60 inches!
+They are aggressive and known for their explosive strike; sometimes, they leap out of the water when striking.
+It's important not to pull too soon.
+Keep stripping until you feel the weight of the taimen, then set the hook with a strip.
+If you miss, cast your fly again.
+This aggressive fish may very well strike again!
+Although they primarily eat small fish, taimen will consume almost anything they can fit in their mouth, including small mammals and even ducklings.

-In appearance, Lenok look like a brown trout with the mouth of a tarpon.
-Lenok average 18-inches and are very entertaining on lighter fly rods.
-Larger lenok often dine on mice patterns and streamers.
+Lenok looks like a brown trout with the mouth of a tarpon.
+Lenok typically average 18 inches and are very entertaining to catch on lighter fly rods.
+Larger lenok often feed on mice patterns and streamers.

-During hatches, two things become apparent; one, the rivers of Mongolia are full of 12-to 18-inch grayling; and two, taimen consider grayling a delicacy.
+During hatches, two things become apparent: one, the rivers of Mongolia are full of 12- to 18-inch Amur grayling, and two, Taimen consider grayling a delicacy.
 Like the lenok, grayling provide good sport and action on dries.
-Fish for them like you would Montana trout—in early fall, they like terrestrials, and in late fall, they like mayflies.
-When the Lenok are feasting on mayflies, Taimen are often feasting on Lenok.
+You can fish for them similar to how you would fish for Montana trout—in early fall, they like terrestrials, and in late fall, they like mayflies.

-It's hard to imagine that these large prehistoric fish live in these waters.
+It's hard to imagine these large prehistoric fish living in these waters.
 The rivers are clear and easy to wade, a fly angler’s dream.
-The banks are easy walking, ranging in size from 40 to 120-feet wide.
+The banks are easy to walk, ranging from 40 to 120 feet wide.
 Oddly enough, the largest taimen to date was taken on a mouse pattern in a particularly narrow stretch of the river.
-Taimen, lenok, Arctic grayling, and Amur pike are all present in the region.
+Taimen, Lenok, Arctic grayling, and Amur pike are all in the region.

 Taimen fishing boats

-The Season typically runs for four weeks, from September 2 to October 2.
+2025 Season: The camps are typically open for four prime fishing weeks, from September 1 to October 6.

-Boats: Fish from 18’ aluminum Semi-V Lowe boats, powered by 55 HP Mariner jet units, with two anglers per boat.
+Boats: Fish from 18 ft. aluminum jet boats with 40-HP Mariner outboard motors.
+You'll fish two anglers per boat and guide.
 You'll mostly be wade fishing.
-However, Atlantic salmon-style drops are possible for anglers that enjoy a break from wading.
-Each boat is equipped with life jackets, tools, an emergency kit, and a cooler for food and drinks during the day.
+However, Atlantic salmon-style drops are possible for anglers who enjoy a break from wading.
+Each boat has life jackets, tools, an emergency kit, and a cooler for food and drinks during the day.

-Guides: Personable, English-speaking guide staff (many from Montana) all with at least ten years experience in high-quality lodges and camps.
+Guides: Personable, English-speaking guide staff (many from Montana), all with at least ten years of experience in high-quality lodges and camps.

 Fishing Equipment: No equipment is provided.
-The guides will have all the leader and tippet that you'll need for fishing.
+The guides will have all the leaders and tippets you'll need for fishing.
 A comprehensive tackle and gear list is included in our confirmation packet.

 Typical Fishing Day: